guniata/IS-TFIDF/README.md

 This program is calculating the TF-IDF score according to the basic method shown here: https://en.wikipedia.org/wiki/Tf%E2%80%93idf.

+In order to build this project, use maven with the pom.xml provided with the project.

+The seperation of words is the sequences of word-chracters, hence for example, the word U.S. is treated as U & S.

 Running the program with no prameters will use a test file included in the project (under test directory), using 10 threads for fetching the data (descriptions of Itunes app store http://itunes.apple.com/lookup?id=ID ) and printing the top 10 words with their TF-IDF score.

 The optional parameters are: